Little Giving

 Overview

-Little Giving is a registered charity in England and Wales (charity number 1190004), founded in 2021.
-The organization operates a unique dual model: a micro-donation platform enabling individuals to give daily sadaqah (charitable donations) as small as 1 pence to carefully selected causes, and a separate grants programme providing financial aid to charities, not-for-profit organizations, and eligible individuals.
+Little Giving is a registered charity in England and Wales (charity number 1190004), established with a trust deed dated 1 April 2020.
+The organisation operates a unique dual model: a micro-donation platform enabling individuals to give daily sadaqah (charitable donations) as small as 1 pence to carefully selected causes, and a separate grants programme providing financial aid to charities, not-for-profit organisations, and eligible individuals.
 With rapidly growing income from £69,940 in its first period (April-December 2021) to £640,879 by December 2024, Little Giving has demonstrated significant growth.
-The charity has processed over 300,000 donations through its platform.
-Its broad charitable objects allow trustees to “advance such charitable purposes as the trustees see fit from time to time,” providing flexibility in responding to emerging needs.
-The organization operates on a cost-free model where no deductions or card processing fees are taken from donations.
+The charity's broad charitable objects allow trustees to “advance such charitable purposes as the trustees see fit from time to time,” providing flexibility in responding to emerging needs.
+The organisation operates on a cost-free model where no deductions or card processing fees are taken from donations.

 Funding Priorities